xsf/xmpp.org/content/blog/newsletter/2024-09-05-newsletter.md

 - [Movim 0.27](https://github.com/movim/movim/releases/tag/v0.27) (and a small bugfix [0.27.1](https://github.com/movim/movim/releases/tag/v0.27.1)) has been released with a large number of [changes, new features and fixes](https://mov.im/node/pubsub.movim.eu/Movim/11207a09-8c4d-4cf9-9756-b0fb0b273ee1).
 - [Psi+ 1.5.2040 portable](https://sourceforge.net/projects/psiplus/files/Windows/Personal-Builds/tehnick/) has been released.
 - [Quicksy](https://quicksy.im/), the spin-off of the popular Jabber/XMPP client, now has iOS version based on [Monal](https://monal-im.org/) and its [available](https://apps.apple.com/us/app/quicksy/id6538727270) for iPhone and iPad! ([annoucement](https://fosstodon.org/@Monal/113004853520449161) on Mastodon)
-- [Blasta](https://git.xmpp-it.net/sch/Blasta) ([mirror](https://www.f-hub.org/XMPP/Blasta)) is a federated bookmarking system based on XMPP, which allows you to share the collection of bookmarks (aka "social bookmarking") stored on your own XMPP account, not only among your own software, devices and machines, but also with other people.

 {{< figure src="/images/newsletter/2024-09-05/movim-0.27.png" caption="Movim 0.27 introducing the floating, chat-integrated, and full-screen modes" >}}